UK Grocery Costs: What a Weekly Shop Actually Costs

 A typical weekly grocery shop for one person in the UK costs between £35 and £80 in 2026, depending on the supermarket and product mix.
 Aldi and Lidl baskets sit at the lower end, mid-range retailers like Tesco and Sainsbury’s in the middle, and Waitrose or M&S at the upper end.
 ONS Family Food data for the financial year ending March 2024 shows the average UK adult spends around £32 per person per week on groceries for home consumption, with a further £11 on food consumed outside the home.

-According to the Which? monthly basket comparison, Aldi was the cheapest UK supermarket in March 2026 with a 95-item basket costing an average of £171.32.
+According to the Which? monthly basket comparison, Aldi was the cheapest UK supermarket in March 2026 with a 95-item basket costing £171.32.
 Lidl with Lidl Plus discounts was second at £172.31, a difference of 99p.
 Waitrose was the most expensive, at £235.70 for the same basket — £64.38 or about 37.6% more than Aldi.

 Grocery prices in London and the South East are typically 5% to 10% above the UK average, driven by higher rents for retail space, greater reliance on smaller convenience-format stores, and a heavier concentration of premium retailers.
-Cost-of-living data suggests London supermarkets average around 9% above the UK price index, while rural parts of Wales and the North of England sit several percentage points below.
+London supermarkets average around 9% above the UK price index, while rural parts of Wales and the North of England sit several percentage points below.

 A casual pub meal typically costs £12 to £18 per person in the UK in 2026, a mid-range restaurant main course runs £15 to £25, and a Sunday roast at a traditional pub averages £18 to £28.
 A pint of beer costs £4 to £6 in most of the country and £5.50 to £7.50 in central London.
 A takeaway coffee at a major chain is around £3 to £3.50.
-The ONS Family Food survey shows UK households spent £11.25 per person per week on food and drink consumed outside the home in the financial year ending March 2024.
+ONS Family Food data shows UK households spent £11.25 per person per week on food and drink outside the home in FYE 2024.